- 15 Days -

-This is an organized coach tour to Cape Reinga at the very top of the North Island where the Pacific Ocean & the Tasman Sea.
+This is an organized coach tour to Cape Reinga at the very top of the North Island where the Pacific Ocean meets the Tasman Sea.
 Travel via the spectacular 90 Mile Beach and experience the wild beauty of this vast and untouched region, including the thrills of sand-boarding on the massive sand dunes that face the beach.